MobileNativeFoundation/bluepill/README.md

    - No need to build your project before using the plugin.
 Builds you project by itself and put xctestrun file automatically;
    - Can reset all simulators if needed (removes all current simulators and recreates default from scratch);

+## Bitrise.io Support

+If you're using [Bitrise.io](https://bitrise.io) as your CI/CD, you can start using Bluepill immediately.
+Just add the **Bluepill Build/Test for iOS** step to your existing workflow.
+This [open source step](https://github.com/HealthengineAU/bitrise-step-bluepill-build-test-for-ios) is maintained by [HealthEngineAU](https://github.com/HealthengineAU) and supports Xcode 8.3 and later.

 ## Q & A
 - Are we able to run Xcode UI Testing bundle with Bluepill